 Companies like Google are committing to operating on 24/7 carbon-free energy by 2030, using solutions like BESS to overcome challenges related to renewable energy intermittency.

-ITAD for Data Centers
+Decommissioning and ITAD services for Data Centers

-SK Tes partners with leading hyperscaler data centers to deliver sustainable lifecycle technology solutions, achieving over $4.9 million in IT asset remarketing value.
+SK Tes supports leading hyperscale and enterprise data centers with data center decommissioning services and sustainable lifecycle technology solutions, achieving over $4.9 million in IT asset remarketing value.
 Learn more in our case study.

 Download our Sustainability Report to explore our goals, including reducing energy consumption, mitigating GHG emissions, and promoting a zero-waste-to-landfill commitment.